 It is the first step in performance improvement.
 If you want to improve, then you have to establish a baseline for improvement, so writing company policies and procedures makes a great start to performance improvement.

-Written policies and procedures eliminates confusion, shortens training time, and saves time from employees have to find someone to ask questions.
+Written policies and procedures eliminates confusion, shortens training time, and saves time from employees having to find someone to ask questions.

 Procedures Improve Results